TheFive/osmbc/README.md

 # OSMBC

-Open Street Map Blog Collector, a tool for editing the weekly news in OpenStreetMap.
+OpenStreetMap Blog Collector, a tool for editing the weekly news in OpenStreetMap.

 ## Summary